AmitaiF/DHCP-Starvation/README.md

 ```
 DHCPStarvationNEW.py -h
 ```

+## What is DHCP Starvation?
+DHCP Starvation is an attack that targets DHCP servers.
+During the attack, the attacker floods a DHCP server with DHCP requests until the server exhausts its supply of IP addresses.
+Since the DHCP server doesn't have IP addresses to give, new users can't connect to the network.

 ## How it works?
 1. The program creates 50 fake MAC addresses.
 2. For each MAC address we perform a full DHCP Handshake (Discover, Offer, Request and Acknowledgment).
 By doing so we get 50 IP addresses.
 In an average LAN network, 50 IP addresses will consume all the available IP addresses.